Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 (Paralelismo en geometría)
 **Geometric parallelism**: the relationship that is produced when two distinct figures extend indefinitely and never intersect each other.

 Two parallel lines that belong to the same plane, extend indefinitely and never intersect each other.
 Two parallel planes in space, extend indefinitely and never intersect each other.
+The distance between parallel lines or planes is constant.

 > Parallel relation notation
 >